NoAltF4Dan/Videoflix_Backend/README.md

 ## ✨ Technologies
 The following technologies are used in the project:

-> Django: A powerful Python web framework for rapid development and clean design.
+- Django: Python web framework for rapid development and clean design.
 It provides a robust foundation for the API, authentication, and database management.

->Django REST Framework (DRF): Enables the creation of RESTful APIs with Django, including serialization and authentication.
+- Django REST Framework (DRF): Enables the creation of RESTful APIs with Django, including serialization and authentication.

->djangorestframework-simplejwt: Implements JWT-based authentication with cookie support for secure and stateless user sessions.
+- djangorestframework-simplejwt: Implements JWT-based authentication with cookie support for secure and stateless user sessions.

->django-redis: Provides Redis as a cache backend for Django, enabling efficient caching and session management.
+- django-redis: Provides Redis as a cache backend for Django, enabling efficient caching and session management.

->

->

->

->

->
+- django-rq: Facilitates asynchronous task processing with Redis Queue (RQ), used for tasks like sending emails.

+- PostgreSQL: A reliable, open-source relational database for persistent data storage, chosen for its robustness and scalability.

+- Redis: An in-memory data store used for caching and asynchronous task queues, chosen for its speed and simplicity.

+- Gunicorn: A production-ready WSGI server for running Django applications, chosen for its performance and compatibility.

+- python-dotenv: Loads environment variables from a .env file for secure configuration (e.g., secret key, database credentials).

+- Whitenoise: Serves static files efficiently in Django without requiring a separate web server.

+- Pillow: Handles image processing for media uploads, such as thumbnails.

+- psycopg: PostgreSQL adapter for Django, used for database connectivity.

+- pytest, pytest-django, pytest-cov, coverage: Testing tools for ensuring code quality and coverage.

+---

+## Prerequisites

+Before setting up the project, ensure you have the following installed:

+>Docker and Docker Compose: For running the application in containers.
+Git: For cloning the repository.
+A text editor (e.g., VS Code) for editing configuration files.

 ---